FreddieSethi/Taxi-Fare-Predictions/README.md

 # Taxi-Fare-Predictions

-This project aims to build a predictive model for estimating the fare of taxi journeys based on a given set of attributes.
-The project follows the CRISP-DM methodology and is structured as a Jupyter notebook.
+This project focuses on developing a predictive model using the CRISP-DM methodology to estimate the fare of taxi journeys based on a set of attributes.
+The main objective is to build a Jupyter notebook that outlines the data exploration, preprocessing, modeling, and evaluation steps.
+The project also involves participating in a Kaggle competition, where the developed model will be assessed against other submissions.
+The ultimate goal is to create an accurate and reliable predictive model for estimating taxi fares.

 ## Task